Issues in Ethics: Ethical Issues Related to Clinical Services Provided by Audiology and Speech-Language Pathology Students

 Payment should not influence the level of supervision or services provided.

-Question 6: Can a graduate student work as a speech-language pathology or audiology assistant while in graduate school?
+Question 6: Can a graduate student work as an audiology or speech-language pathology assistant while in graduate school?